-Pursuant to the Commission's Order Granting Clarification and Granting and Denying Rehearing of the Federal Energy Regulatory Commission ("Commission" or "FERC") issued on February 3, 2004, in the above captioned docket ("February 3 Order"), the California Independent System Operator Corporation ("ISO")2 hereby submits this compliance report detailing the "preparatory rerun" process described by the ISO in Amendment No. 51 to the ISO Tariff.
+In accordance with the "Order on Remand" issued by the Federal Energy Regulatory Commission ("Commission" or "FERC") on October 19, 2007,1 as well as its "Order on Rehearing and Motions for Clarification and Accounting" issued on November 20, 2008,2 the California Independent System Operator Corporation ("ISO") hereby submits this updated compliance report detailing the "preparatory rerun" process undertaken by the ISO as described in Amendment No. 51 to the ISO Tariff and its various status reports filed in these proceedings.